BanjuRannjhani/RestAssured/README.md

 Once finished, there will be reports in ./target/cucumber-reports/* folder.

 ---
+ Note: If error persists while excuting via command prompt, please install eclipse and trigger the runner class by importing the project.
+I was facing difficulties while trigger from my laptop1 as a maven command, whereas in my laptop2 it executed successfully.
+However launching via eclipse was successfull in both the machines.

 ## 4. Where to find reports

 * XML file: ./target/cucumber-reports/Cucumber.xml